simabagheri1/simabagheri1.github.io/README.md

 ## Education
 **Concordia University**
 MASc in Information Systems Security (2020-2023)

 **Shahid Beheshti University**
-MSc in Information Technology Engineering (2017-2019)
-Grade: Distinction

-**Shahid Beheshti University**
-BSc in Computer Software Engineering (2013-2017)
+BSc and MSc in Computer Software Engineering (2013-2017)
+Grade: Distinction (Received the "Direct MSc Award), under the “Exceptional talents program” for the top 5 students)

 ---------